 For many of us, physical aches and pains are the trigger for making an appointment for massage.
-It’s well-known that massage therapy can speed our recovery from injury, and even help us live better with chronic pain.
+We know that massage therapy can speed our recovery from injury, and even help us live better with chronic pain.

 But did you know that massage can also help with the pain of living with depression, anxiety, trauma, or stress?

-Tessa Burns, a Calgary psychologist and owner of a multidisciplinary wellness centre, uses an approach in her practice called integrated body psychotherapy.
-Simply put, it’s understanding how the mind and the body are interconnected.
-That approach evolved into Serenity Now Wellness, an integrated therapeutic centre offering counseling, and physical therapies such as acupuncture, nutrition, naturopathy, and massage.
-The RMT on staff at Serenity Now is Laura Dunlop, a Vicars School of Massage Therapy graduate.
+Tessa Burns, a clinical psychologist and owner of Serenity Now Wellness in Calgary, uses an approach in her practice called integrated body psychotherapy.
+Simply put, it’s about how the mind and body are interconnected.
+That approach evolved into Serenity Now Wellness, an integrated therapeutic centre comprising counseling and physical therapies such as acupuncture, nutrition, naturopathy, and massage.
+The RMT on staff, Laura Dunlop, is a graduate of Vicars School of Massage Therapy.

 Tessa says that in counseling, sometimes a roadblock can happen when a patient is delving into stress or trauma.
 The feedback between brain and body manifests itself physiologically.